develhope-java23/SimulazioniCheckpoint3/Traccia2.md

   - assignedTutorId: long

 The following constraint must be respected:
-- Each student can only be assigned to one tutor
+- Each tutor cannot be assigned to more than 5 students

 The application should provide endpoints to perform the following operations:
 - Insert a new student